electricimp/ElectricImp-Sublime/README.md

 ### Building and Running

 To build and deploy the application code, please select the `Tools` > `Packages` > `Electric Imp` > `Build and Run` menu item.
-This action uploads the agent and the device code to the server and restarts the model with all the devices attached.
+This action uploads the agent and the device code to the server, and restarts all of the devices assigned to the model.

 When you build code (or perform any other action that requires access to the impCloud&trade;) for the first time, you will be asked to provide: